Our Favourite Lake District Photography Spots

 For those staying in our Ullswater cottages, you will not be disappointed.
 Widely considered the most beautiful of the Lake District lakes, Ullswater throws up photo opportunities galore.
 Climbing the likes of Hallinn Fell, Gowbarrow Fell or Silver Crag will give you great views of the area, but with rocky outcrops, trees and stumps on the lake shore, there are some fantastic compositions to be found at the water's edge.

-natively, you could venture to one of the best known waterfalls in the Lake District, Aira Force, where the waterfall cascades twenty metres through a narrow gorge below a stone arch bridge.
+Or you could venture to one of the best known waterfalls in the Lake District, Aira Force, where the waterfall cascades twenty metres through a narrow gorge below a stone arch bridge.
 And unlike so many walks, the more rain, the better the results.
 Catch it when the sun is shining and at its highest and you may even be lucky enough to capture an Aira Force rainbow!

 Tarn Hows